woobi/woobi/README.md

 ## Woobi UI
 http://localhost:7001
 If you set the `proxy` option you can use the Woobi UI.
+- Live Tv EPG and DVR Manager (ui only)
 - Create Channels
 - View Channels
 - Save / Manage Channels
 - View local library

 ## Configuration